 As part of our commitment to spiritual, moral, social and cultural development (SMSC), students study religious education within the academy’s Life programme.
 In addition to specific content delivered through the Life programme, students also experience SMSC across other curriculum areas as well as in other aspects of academy life such as tutor time and assemblies.
 Life lessons also promote students’ personal, social, health and citizenship (PSHCE) development and understanding.

-As part of our commitment to ensuring that every student has the best possible chance of success, we personalise the learning provision for every student in the core subjects of English, maths and science by placing each student in a learning group that is appropriate to their ability.
-Every student will be stretched, challenged and supported through this personalisation of the curriculum and groupings are regularly reviewed to ensure a ceiling is not placed upon attainment.
+As part of our commitment to ensuring that every student has the best possible chance of success, we use setting in the core subjects of English, maths and science and place each student in a learning group that is appropriate to their ability.
+These are regularly reviewed in line with our half termly data collection and reporting procedures.

 Key Stage 3

-During Years 7 and 8, students will study a broad and balanced curriculum which includes English, maths and science.
-Students will also study a range of expressive arts subjects, geography, history, religious education through the Life programme, computer science, technology subjects, a modern foreign language and physical education.
+During Years 7 and 8, students study a broad and balanced curriculum which includes English, maths and science.
+Students also study art, performing arts, ICT, design technology, food technology, geography, history, religious education and PSHE (Life) and physical education.

-Students will be offered an Options package at the end of Yr 8 and can use their experiences so far, plus their ideas on what they may want to do in the future, to make informed choices on what to study.
+Students are offered an options package at the end of Year 8 and can use their experiences so far, plus their ideas on what they may want to do in the future, to make informed subject choices for future study.

 Key Stage 4

-Students continue to study the core subjects of English, Maths and Science.
-They will also continue to have core PE lessons.
+Students continue to study the core subjects of English, maths and science.
+They also continue to have core PE lessons, which include studying for the OCR National award in sports studies.
 The rest of their timetable is made up of option choices which may be a combination of GCSE, OCR or BTEC qualifications.
-All of the qualifications students are entered for are recognised by the DFE in the list of approved qualifications for Key Stage Four and can help to secure positive futures.
-PSHE, including Careers Advice and Guidance, is accessed through drop down days, assemblies and one to one or small group meetings.
+All of the qualifications students are entered for are recognised by the DFE in the list of approved qualifications for Key Stage Four.
+You can see a full list of the qualifications currently being delivered here: https://www.dewarenne.org.uk/qualifications

 16-19 Study Programme Requirements

-Students who embark on a study programme who do not yet have a grade 4 or higher (C or higher) in mathematics or English will be required to work towards the achievement of these qualifications as part of their programme.
+Students who embark on a study programme who do not yet have a grade 4 or higher in mathematics or English are required to work towards the achievement of these qualifications as part of their programme.